Theme

 dimos is a GitHub project presented around a language-driven operating layer for robots and other hardware platforms.

 The repository presents dimos as an operating system layer for controlling robots and hardware through natural-language workflows.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is